| HumorPage 4 of 12

 TUBA - a compound word: "hey, woman!
 Fetch me another tuba Bryl Cream"

-CADENZA - that ugly thing your wife always vacuums dog hair off of when company comes
+CADENZA - that ugly thing your wife always vacuums dog hair off of when

 WHOLE NOTE - what's due after failing to pay the mortgage for a year